Free Auto Insurance Comparison

 As the Sun-Times report we mentioned earlier noted, your zip code can factor into your insurance costs.
 The zip code in Aurora where residents pay less for car insurance is 60502, where the cost of a full coverage premium averages $3,176.60.

 – What’s the Best Car Insurance Company in Aurora?

-Here we’ll go over how the top insurers’ prices vary in general, and how other factors, including commute distance, coverage level, and your credit history set your rates.
+Here we’ll go over how the top insurers’ prices vary in general, and how your job affects car insurance, as well as how coverage level and credit history set your rates.

 – Cheapest Car Insurance Rates by Company

 Look below to see how much big-name insurers in the area charge different ages and genders.

 |Group||Married 35-year old female||Married 35-year old male||Married 60-year old female||Married 60-year old male||Single 17-year old female||Single 17-year old male||Single 25-year old female||Single 25-year old male||Average|

 On average, USAA and Liberty Mutual’s premiums cost from $100 to almost $2,000 less than their competitors.

 How far you drive also affects how much you pay for auto insurance.
 Generally, the more miles you drive regularly, the higher your premiums.
 In Illinois, drivers average 12,528 miles yearly.

 |Group||10 miles commute.
 6000 annual mileage.||25 miles commute.
 12000 annual mileage.||Average|